Effect-TS/effect/packages/schema/README.md

 ## transformOrFail

-The `transformOrFail` combinator works in a similar way, but allows the transformation function to return an `Effect<R3, ParseError, A`, which can either be a success or a failure.
+The `transformOrFail` combinator works in a similar way, but allows the transformation function to return an `Effect<A, ParseError, R3`, which can either be a success or a failure.

 ```ts
 import * as ParseResult from "@effect/schema/ParseResult";